JiaC623/Projects/2023 Album Website/README.md

 > For example, one default collection is called "small animals", and one folder inside `/public/imgs` directory has the same name.

 > Everytime you create a new Image-Collection, have to go create a folder with images first, otherwise it raises an error (and it has some point, it is designed to show some pictures, always having pictures is ideal! ).
-It is inconvenient, just in my case, I originally stored my favourite images in my drive, and reasonably it is a faster way for me to check out my images instead of opening File Explorer.
+It is inconvenient, just in my case, I won't run it when nothing is stored in my drive!

 ### 4. Go for a Weather API
 In my case, I used a public weather api with my location (Hamilton, ON, Canada) here: [Open-Meteo](https://open-meteo.com/en/docs), and based on its reutrn `weathercode` value, I accordingly adjusted the background-position of weather image in `imgs/other` to display the correct weather icon.
 You may want to use your own icons (remember to change the file name to `Weather-Icons`) and APIs.